Assistance programs Waterloo and Black Hawk County.

-Salvation Army - Waterloo/Cedar Falls - Always a great place to contact for information, and some limited financial aid.
-Services and resources are offered for low income as well as transient families by direct request or agency referrals.
+Salvation Army - Waterloo/Cedar Falls - Always a great place to contact for information, case management, and free or low cost stuff in Black Hawk County.
+They will have some limited financial aid.
+Services and resources are offered for low income, single moms as well as transient families by direct request or agency referrals.
 Local help with a financial emergency that you may be experiencing (such as rent assistance or utility disconnection), free food, medications, gas or hotel vouchers and more.

 Operation Threshold - This is the local Black Hawk County community action agency.
 They are committed to helping the low income and working poor.
 They may be able to provide short term financial assistance, or direct people to assistance programs.
 At the same time they will also try to ensure people can get back on their feet over the long term.

 Call the Waterloo Iowa based Operation Threshold at (319) 291-2065.
-Or click here more information.
+Or click here more information on Operation threshold.

-The Waterloo community clinic is staffed by volunteer physicians and healthcare providers, nurses, and others who are working collaboratively with community agencies and local hospitals to provide services and education that promote health and wellness in the community.
+The Waterloo community clinic is staffed by volunteer physicians and healthcare providers, nurses, and others who are working collaboratively with community agencies and local hospitals.
+Together they provide services and education that promote health and wellness in the community.
 Phone (319) 235-5580.
 Find other free medical care options.

 Countryside Vineyard is a food pantry for those who need help.
 Call (319) 433-1368